tomtom-international/.github/profile/README.md

 We are mapmakers, providing geolocation technology for drivers, carmakers, enterprises and developers.
 125+ million drivers have been supplied with our tech, powered by open source, made by TomTom'ers around the globe.

-Visit our [showcase site](https://opensource.tomtom.com) for a selection of hand-picked open source projects by TomTom.
+Visit our [open source showcase site](https://opensource.tomtom.com) for a selection of hand-picked open source projects by TomTom.

+Source code and modifications for some of our older products are published on https://www.tomtom.com/opensource

 ## Participating in the community